H. & S. Pogue Company: Associated Dry Goods: Expansion then decline

-An innovative, forwarding-looking redesign of the Downtown store saw the Fourth and Race Streets show windows removed and the sales floor made visible to the street to showcase Fourth Street Market with updated Housewares and Epicure departments, including a branch of the local Servatti's Bakery.
-Le Petit Cafe', an upscale food bar that featured a variety of pates, salads, and wines, would hold the same appeal for a new generation of fashionable Cincinnati shoppers that the Camargo Room had for their parents in a more genteel era.
-Fourth Street Market gave the downtown store renewed vitality and a bustling lunchtime crowd that would, ironically, outlast Pogue's itself.

 As shoppers continued to migrate to the suburbs, the 1970s also saw the closure of the downtown store's basement sales level, which became the new Merchandise Receiving facility.
-Following an ADG corporate mandate to better reach younger customers, Juniors was moved to the Main Floor with its own Fourth Street entrance, and many departments were discontinued including Appliances, Books, Draperies, the Home Planning Center, Paints, Records, and Toys.
+Following an ADG corporate mandate to better reach younger customers, Juniors was moved to the Main Floor, and many departments were discontinued including Appliances, Books, Draperies, the Home Planning Center, Paints, Records, and Toys.
 The Service Building was closed with the surviving workrooms incorporated into the newly-vacant downtown store space or outsourced.
-The Camargo Room service was modified from a quick-service set menu to full service, with a self-service Soup & Salad Bar opened in the adjacent former Customer Lounge for those in a hurry.
+The Camargo Room service was modified from a quick-service set menu to full service, with a self-service Soup & Salad Bar opened in the adjacent former Customer Lounge.
 Full menu service was also added to the Ice Cream Bridge, renamed the Bridge Restaurant.

-The final Pogue's branch store would open in 1976, a modest 112,000 square foot location in Florence Mall, the chain's only venture into Kentucky and the only one without a furniture department or restaurant.
+The final Pogue's branch store would open in 1976, a 112,000 square foot location in Florence Mall, the chain's only venture into Kentucky and the only one without a furniture department or restaurant.
 As ADG continued to attempt to update its Pogue's unit in the late 1970s, Tri-County's Ice Cream Parlor would be moved into the store and reformatted to the Le Petite Café format which had proven so successful in the Downtown store.

-As the 1970s drew to a close, the Pogue's chain seemed destined for success with premier locations in the city's five top retail markets, most notably in a revitalized downtown Cincinnati.
-But a harbinger of the difficult decade ahead was in 1978 when the Mabley & Carew stores, a rival of Pogue's dating to 1877, were purchased by Dayton-based Elder-Beerman and converted to their nameplate.
-Twenty years later, a Cincinnati retail landscape that had lasted a century would have vanished.